mlcsmits/Github_Tutorial/Tutorial_Part3.md

 Continue and authorize Github

 In case you are not logged in, follow the direction of the website.<br>
-When the login do not popup continue with the tutorial.
-Later when you open and fork a repository VCS will have to let you login.
+When the login does not popup continue with the tutorial.
+Later when you open and fork a repository VS Code will have to let you login.
 <br><br><br>
 # forking & editing a file

 More often do you think items can be better from an already existing code.<br>
-With Forking, are you copying someone directory to make changes and safe it as your own.
+With Forking, are you copying someone directory to make changes and save it as your own.

 there are easier ways to do so. for example by this [tutorial](https://doc.fireflymigration.com/working-with-github-fork-in-visual-studio.html), but we follow the tutorial beneath.